rubpalmeida/moveit/README.md

 - `yarn` to install the dependencies
 - `yarn dev` to run in a development environment.

+### 💻 Project.

+This project is hosted on Vercel in the follow [link](https://moveit-rubpalmeida.vercel.app/).
+Below are some pictures from the project, the dark theme was implemented using user preferences.

 <img src="./public/images/login.png">
 <img src="./public/images/home.png">
 <img src="./public/images/countdown.png">